 Dessert was all chocolate, partly due to theme and partly out of sheer convenience.
 In the throws of testing recipes for #monthofchocolate, I was overrun with test batches of flourless chocolate cake, vegan fluffernutter cookies, and these cutie little white chocolate cheesecake tartlets.
-It seemed like the perfect opportunity to share bites of tester tastes to friends who wouldn’t judge a work in progress recipe.
-All in all, the night was terrific, and I’m thrilled that you get a taste of that evening today with this elegant and simple recipe.
+It seemed like an to share with friends who wouldn’t judge a work in progress recipe.
+All in all, the night was terrific.
+I’m thrilled that you get a taste of that evening today with this elegant and simple recipe.

 These white chocolate cheesecake tartlets are a variation of a no-bake cheesecake that I’ve been making for years.
-The crust is a sweet and crumbly shortbread and is the only portion of the recipe that requires any time in the oven at all.
+The crust is a shortbread and is the only part that requires any time in the oven at all.
 With few ingredients involved, I lean on Kerrygold’s salted butter for flavor and quality.
-As with most shortbreads, the flavor of this crust is seriously buttery, and I prefer to use a product that has the just-right balance between sweet and salty.
-This crust, quite literally, melts in your mouth and there’s not doubt in my mind that Kerrygold butter plays a starring role in that.
+As with most shortbreads, the flavor of this crust is seriously buttery; I prefer to use a product that has the just-right balance between sweet and salty.
+This crust melts in your mouth and there’s not doubt that Kerrygold butter plays a starring role in that.

-The filling here (made in the microwave, btw!) is nothing more than cream cheese, chopped white chocolate, and a little bit of sugar and vanilla for flavor.
+The filling here (made in the microwave, btw!) is nothing more than cream cheese, white chocolate, and sugar.
 The mixture gets folded into whipped cream and it sets up in the fridge to a soft-cheesecake consistency.
 The fancy show-stopper of these white chocolate cheesecake tartlets is the blood orange swirl.
 A simple sauce made from blood orange juice, sugar, and cornstarch comes together on the stove and sets to a thick saucy consistency.
 The mixture can be used in a number of ways (think flavored cocktails, cake fillings, toast toppings, and ice cream compotes!), but here, we use it for it’s floral tang, mild sweetness, and stunning color.
 You can use a store-bought jam or sauce here in a pinch, but I love putting that fleeting winter produce to use.

 I finished off the white chocolate cheesecake tartlets with candied walnuts that I purchased from the store, but this is entirely unnecessary.
 You can serve solo or opt to finish off with more sauce, whipped cream, or even little ginger cookie crumbles.
 Find something with texture in your pantry and HAVE AT IT.
 These little white chocolate cheesecake tartlets are seriously adaptable and would be complimented by a multitude of toppings.